cognitedata/opcua-extractor-net/README.md

 Some tests require an instance of influxdb 1.8 found [here](https://portal.influxdata.com/downloads/) running on port 8086, and some require a version of mosquitto, found [here](https://mosquitto.org/) running on port 4060.
 The tests now run their own OPC-UA servers.

+During development it is perfectly fine to just run a subset of the tests using `dotnet test --filter MyTestMethod`.
+All tests run as part of CI.

 ### Releasing
 The release.sh script just creates a new tag on the current commit, then pushes it to `origin`, which should be this repository.
-If the CI is run on a commit with a tag, it automatically deploys to github releases and docker images to eu.gcr.io/cognitedata/, and eu.gcr.io/cognite-registry/.
+This will automatically deploy binaries to github releases and docker images to eu.gcr.io/cognite-registry/.
+For the MSI to build, the version must be simple, i.e. on the form "a.b.c".

+## Contributing
+Please follow the code style of the rest of the code, meaning:
+ - Public and protected members are properties and Capitalized.
+ - Private members are not prefixed, and should be camelCase.
+ - Curly braces on the next line.

+In general just make sure the code remains consistent.
+The code has nullable analysis enabled, so make sure to fix any warnings.
+You should add tests for any new behavior or fixes.

+This project adheres to [Contributor Covenant v2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct/) as a code of conduct.